The Rise of a Social Consciousness in the Arts of Mexico since the Revolution

 This exhibition demonstrates the ways in which the awakening of a social consciousness, possibly the most important legacy left by the Mexican Revolution, is still visible in the work of contemporary artists today.

-The Rise of a Social Consciousness in the Arts of Mexico since the Revolution is curated by Patrice Giasson, the Alex Gordon Curator for the Art of Americas, and organized by the Neuberger Museum of Art, Purchase College, SUNY.
+The Rise of a Social Consciousness in the Arts of Mexico since the Revolution is curated by Patrice Giasson, the Alex Gordon Curator of the Art of Americas, with the assistance of curatorial intern Gabriella Rosen, and organized by the Neuberger Museum of Art, Purchase College, SUNY.

 Generous support for this exhibition is provided by the Alex Gordon Foundation, with the support of the Alex Gordon Estate, the Friends of the Neuberger Museum of Art, and the Purchase College Foundation.